-All of the courses listed on the degree or certificate checklist that students are working toward must be completed.
-Courses must be completed within a specified time limit.
+- Completion of Courses: All of the courses listed on the degree or certificate program of study that students are working toward must be completed. - GPA and Grade requirements: A grade of "C" or higher in all of the General Education classes (AGEC) and in all transferrable coursework is required for the degree or certificate.
+An overall GPA of 2.0 or higher is required. - Time limit: Courses must be completed within a specified time limit.
 Courses taken more than eight years prior to graduation cannot be counted toward graduation.
-For areas of study that change rapidly, such as Information Technology, SCAC reserves the right to review, accept or reject, or require upgraded coursework.
+For areas of study that change rapidly, such as Information Technology, SCAC reserves the right to review, accept or reject, or require upgraded coursework. - Residency requirement: If working on any degree or certificate, at least 25% of the credit hours must be earned at SCAC in order to graduate from SCAC..
+This residency requirement must be met through courses numbered 100 or higher.